-Are you ready to try my swirled cinnamon raisin bread recipe?
+Are you ready to try this delicious gluten-free cinnamon bread recipe?
 Your house will smell amazing as this no-knead raisin bread bakes.
 It is a winner anytime!

 Allergen Information: